charlie6901/charlie6901.github.io/_posts/2025-12-30-a_second_one.md

 excerpt_separator: <!-- more -->
 ---

 This second post serves little purpose.
-I really just wanted to get a post out in 2025 so I can say $n$ years from now that I ran a blog continuously for $(n+2)$ years instead of $n$ years.
+I really just wanted to get a post out in 2025 so I can say *n* years from now that I ran a blog continuously for *(n+2)* years instead of *n* years.

 <!-- more -->